-2. Ability to understand, interpret and criticise complex ideas and texts, both from the ancient and the modern world.
+2. Understand, interpret and criticise complex ideas and texts, both from the ancient and the modern world.

-3. Ability to research and interpret relevant issues and to present the results of an in-depth study with clarity and effectiveness, primarily in written form.
+3. Research and interpret relevant issues and to present the results of an in-depth study clearly and effectively, primarily in written form.

-4. Preparation for work-place situations that require an exceptional level of literacy, research skills, an analytical ability, and the capacity to present and argue a case.
+4. Prepare for work-place situations that require an exceptional level of literacy, research skills, analytical ability, and the capacity to present and argue a case.

-5. Preparation for high-level research, or for other research employing similar skills.
+5. Start high-level research, or engage in other research employing similar skills.

-6. Qualification for postgraduate research degrees in Ancient History and related areas.
+6. Begin postgraduate research degrees in Ancient History and related areas.

 There will be weekly topics directly related to the particular field of study, which will be found in the course material handed out at the beginning of the semester.